 Accredited Chest Pain Center

-In 2016, Haywood Regional Medical Center received full accreditation status as a Chest Pain Center by ACC Accreditation Services, the accrediting arm of the American College of Cardiology.
+In 2022, Haywood Regional Medical Center renewed their accreditation status as a Chest Pain Center by ACC Accreditation Services, the accrediting arm of the American College of Cardiology.
 This accreditation means we have achieved a higher level of expertise in caring for patients who arrive with symptoms of a heart attack.
 The accredited Chest Pain Center's protocol-driven and systematic approach to patient management allows physicians, nurses and staff to reduce time to treatment during the critical early stages of a heart attack when treatments are most effective, and to better monitor patients when it is not clear whether or not they are having a coronary event.
 Such observation helps ensure that patients are neither sent home too early nor needlessly admitted.

 Our Cardiovascular Services include: